Soma Psyche Relation

 the rudiments of an imaginative elaboration of pure body-functioning must be postulated if it is to be claimed that this new human being has started to be, and has started to gather experience that can be called personal.

-Winnicott grounds the emergence of personhood in an imaginative elaboration of body-functioning, making the psyche's indwelling in soma the precondition of personal existence.
+Winnicott grounds the emergence of personal psychic life in the imaginative elaboration of somatic functioning, making the body the developmental matrix from which psyche differentiates.

 Winnicott, Donald, The Maturational Processes and the Facilitating Environment, 1965supporting